Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 **Performance Optimization**: The methodology incorporates systematic evaluation of chunking strategies using 24 benchmark queries across 6 categories (crime & safety, education & schools, transport & connectivity, legal & requirements, property features, general real estate).
 This evaluation demonstrates that aspect-based chunking provides superior performance for focused queries while maintaining comprehensive coverage.

+**Implementation Success**: The aspect-based chunking strategy has been successfully implemented and integrated into the main RAG application, creating 58 optimized chunks with the following distribution:
+- Crime: 10 chunks
+- Transport: 10 chunks
+- Overview: 10 chunks
+- Schools: 7 chunks
+- Legal: 21 chunks

+**Performance Validation**: The aspect-based approach achieved a retrieval score of 0.4872, outperforming all other strategies and validating the theoretical foundations established in the literature review.

 3.3.3 Data Preprocessing Pipeline

 The preprocessing pipeline addresses data quality challenges identified in real estate datasets, implementing systematic approaches to ensure RAG system reliability: